How Palliative Care Helps Men Live Longer

 Been to any nursing homes or retirement communities lately?

-If so, you’d notice there are far more women living there.
-As a result, male residents are in demand and popular.
+If so, you’ll notice there are far more women living there.
 Married men, on average, die years before women.
 Single men die even sooner.

-They take risks.
-Over the course of our evolution, it seems the part of our brain that manages judgment, risk/reward, and consequences didn’t develop as quickly or completely in males.
+Men die younger because they take risks.
+Throughout our evolution, it seems the part of our brain that manages judgment, risk/reward, and consequences didn’t develop as quickly or as completely in males.
 They tend to be more involved in violent encounters – either as aggressors or victims.
 Their default emotion is more often anger or frustration compared to other genders.

 None of this is good for men’s health.